rprichard/winpty/misc/console-handles.md

  - Regardless of *ConsoleCreationMode*, if *UseStdHandles*, then handles are set according to `STARTUPINFO`.
-Windows makes no attempt to validate the handle, nor will it treat a non-inheritable handle as inheritable because it is listed in `STARTUPINFO`.
+Windows makes no attempt to validate the handle, nor will it treat a non-inheritable handle as inheritable simply because it is listed in `STARTUPINFO`.

    Otherwise, find the next applicable rule.